RaunoT/plex-rewind/README.md

 - You can generate a `NEXTAUTH_SECRET` by running `openssl rand -base64 32` in your terminal, or by using an online generator like [the one by Vercel](https://generate-secret.vercel.app/32).
 - `NEXT_PUBLIC_STATISTICS_START_DATE` expects `YYYY-MM-DD` format and will default `2020-01-01`.
 It is used for the "all time" option in Dashboard.

-3. You can now run `docker compose up` to start the application.
-You can use `docker compose build` to rebuild the application after changes.
+3. You can now run `docker compose build` to build the application and then `docker compose up` to start it.
+To update, just run `git pull` and repeat the docker compose commands.

 4. The application should now be running on [http://localhost:3000](http://localhost:3000).